avosuser/Getting_And_Cleaning_Data_Project1/CodeBook.md

 * The Data for the project was obtained here https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ##### Variables used for my Tidy Data Set
-* I went with the approach where I selected all varibles with a '-mean' & '-std' in the 'features.txt' file.
-This approach may give a few more variables which may not be needed by a user, however its much easier to remove un-needed  data than modifying the code to get more data.
+* I went with the approach where I selected all variables with a '-mean' & '-std' anywhere in the names of the variable in the 'features.txt' file.
+This approach may give a few more variables which may/maynot be needed by a user, however its much easier to remove un-needed  data than modifying the code to get more data.

 * Mean and Standard Deviation Measurements Used In My Tidy Data Set
 <ul>